Healthy Homemade Teriyaki Marinade

 Introduction

 I’ve tried a lot of teriyaki marinades over the years, but this homemade version is the one I keep coming back to.
 It’s rich, savory-sweet, and comes together with ingredients I always have on hand.
-Whether you’re marinating meat, tofu, or vegetables, it soaks in beautifully and delivers big flavor every time.
+Whether you’re marinating meat, seafood, or vegetables, it soaks in beautifully and delivers big flavor every time.

 This recipe is great for both weekly meal prep and quick weeknight dinners.
 I often mix up a batch ahead of time so it’s ready to go — it’s one of those simple kitchen staples that makes home cooking easier and a whole lot more flavorful.

-If you’re craving something with an Italian twist instead, my vegan Italian dressing also works beautifully as a marinade.
+If you’re craving something with an Italian twist instead, my vegan Italian dressing which also works beautifully as a marinade.

 Why This Recipe Works